Judge gives Trump until Friday to clarify request for special master on records seized by FBI

 His attorneys outlined many of those concerns in Monday’s motion as it asked the court to appoint a special master, who generally ensures a court’s orders are carried out.
 The appointment is typically rare in the context of the execution of a search warrant.

-The request comes after DOJ began its common practice of leveraging a “filter team” to examine the documents, which is designed to avoid prosecutors seeing protected materials.
+The request comes after DOJ began its common practice of leveraging a “filter team” to examine the documents, which is designed to prevent prosecutors from seeing protected materials.

 Trump also asked the court to also require the government to provide a more detailed property receipt, which lists the seized materials, and to return any documents outside the scope of the search warrant.